 - Test it out - Spend some money to buy ad space (e.g. Facebook Ads.
 Google Adsense, Bing Ads, etc.).
 Have a couple of headlines ready, and do A/B Testing.
 Your target audience will give you the answer.

 Let's go back to the "Bookstore" scenario I've mentioned above.

 When you enter a bookstore filled with thousands of books, you probably already know what kind of books you are looking for.

-You will go to the relevant section to look for the books that appeals to you.
+You will go to the relevant section to look for the books that appeal to you.

-Similarly, in the social media space, your prospects are generally looking for things that interests them.
+Similarly, in the social media space, your target audiences are generally looking for things that interest them.

 A couple of days ago...

 I saw a headline on Facebook "Prepare for the cost of raising a child in Singapore".